Microsoft Defender for Business requirements

 Microsoft Intune is not included in the standalone version of Defender for Business, but Intune can be added on.
 Intune is included in Microsoft 365 Business Premium.

 To onboard servers, we recommend using Microsoft Defender for Business servers.
 Alternately, you could use Microsoft Defender for Servers Plan 1 or Plan 2.
 To learn more, see What happens if I have a mix of Microsoft endpoint security subscriptions? and Onboard devices to Microsoft Defender for Business.

-Azure Active Directory (Azure AD) is used to manage user permissions and device groups.
-Azure AD is included in your Defender for Business subscription.
+Microsoft Entra ID is used to manage user permissions and device groups.
+Microsoft Entra ID is included in your Defender for Business subscription.

-- If you don't have a Microsoft 365 subscription before you start your trial, Azure AD will be provisioned for you during the activation process.
+- If you don't have a Microsoft 365 subscription before you start your trial, Microsoft Entra ID will be provisioned for you during the activation process.

-- If you do have another Microsoft 365 subscription when you start your Defender for Business trial, you can use your existing Azure AD service.
+- If you do have another Microsoft 365 subscription when you start your Defender for Business trial, you can use your existing Microsoft Entra service.